 - In certain cases where the patent holder refuses to license the patent even though “suitable” conditions and terms were offered and a reasonable negotiating period passed unsuccessfully.
 In this case, the person seeking the patent license bears the burden to prove that it has seriously pursued and negotiated for the said license.

-- If the patent holder abused its rights by charging excessive prices, limiting or refusing to supply a medication, or committing anticompetitive practices.
+- If the patent holder abused its rights by charging excessive prices, limiting or refusing to supply a medication, committing anticompetitive practices.
 In many cases the compulsory license will be issued without prior discussions or negotiations with the patent holders.

-Companies holding patents, especially those who may have a dominant position in their markets should carefully consider their market conduct.
+Companies holding patents, especially those who may have a dominant position in their relevant markets, should carefully consider their market conduct.
 While the committee is responsible for issuing compulsory licenses in all sectors of the economy wherever relevant, it would not be a surprise that there would be a special focus on the pharmaceutical and medical sectors in particular.

 Article 5 of the Paris Convention states: